KiranK8/Amuzement-Park-Visual-Analytics/readme.md

-## Visual Analytics Assignments
+## Visual Analytics - Amusement Park

-This repository contains the templates for the assignments of lecture Visual Analytics.

 ### Application scenario

 In most of the assignments we will work on the VAST Challenge 2015.